cliodhnaharrison/hopper/technical_spec/Technical_Specification.md

 ## 1. Introduction
-This technical specification document is an updated description of the Hopper application, where the high-level design and architecture is outlined along with how to deploy the application yourself and any problems encountered during development plus our plans for the future.
+This technical specification document is an updated description of the Hopper application, where the high-level design and architecture is outlined along with how to deploy the application yourself and any problems encountered during the development plus our plans for the future.

 ### 1.1 Overview
 Hopper is a way to easily request containers of your chosen linux distribution in a website.
 And just as easily discard them without consequence to the server or system at large.
 This is aimed at users such as students needing a linux environment, or at developers looking to test their applications on different distributions of Linux seamlessly or simply anyone looking for a linux working environment on the go.